mvoemel/random/README.md

 ---

-## WebDev

-This folder holds different files related to web development.

-### Javascript

-This folder holds different javascript concepts, hooks, etc.

-To learn more visit [Javascript](/webdev/javascript/).

-### Virtual Dom
+## Virtual Dom

 This is a small project where a simple virtual dom was implemented from scratch using TypeScript.
 A small example on how you could use the virtual dom is attached.

-To learn more about this project visit the [vdom](/webdev/vdom/src/vdom/) folder inside the src directory.
+To learn more about this project visit the [vdom](/vdom/src/vdom/) folder inside the src directory.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>